What Are Life Insurance Dividends?

 Insurance companies make financial assumptions when setting policy guarantees: expected mortality (claims), investment performance projections and operating expense estimates.
 When actual performance exceeds these assumptions, surplus funds become available.

-The insurer's board of directors decides whether to distribute surplus as dividends.
-Mutual life insurance companies, owned by policyholders, pay dividends solely to participating policyholders.
-Stock companies, owned by shareholders, may distribute profits to both shareholders and policyholders.
+The board of directors decides whether to distribute surplus as dividends.
+Mutual life insurance companies are owned by policyholders and pay dividends only to participating policyholders.
+Stock companies are owned by shareholders and may distribute profits to both shareholders and policyholders.

-Mortality experience (death benefit claims) contributes when the insurer pays fewer claims than projected.
-Investment returns add value when earnings exceed the guaranteed rate.
-Expense management increases dividends when operating costs stay lower than assumed.
+Mortality experience (death benefit claims) adds to dividends when the insurer pays fewer claims than projected.
+Investment returns contribute when earnings exceed the guaranteed rate.
+Expense management is a factor when operating costs come in below assumptions.

-One company's higher interest rate doesn't guarantee higher total dividends if other factors underperform.
-Look at total dividend history, not just the interest rate component.
+A higher interest rate at one company doesn't mean higher total dividends if the other two factors underperform.
+Total dividend history is a more useful comparison point than the interest rate alone.

 Not all types of life insurance pay dividends.
 Only participating life insurance policies are eligible.
 The policy must explicitly state it's a participating contract for you to receive dividend payments.